Seaside resort: Greece

 Greece, renowned as a summer destination, features a large amount of seaside resorts.
-Some of them are listed below:
+Some of them include:

 India

 India has a long coastline and hence has numerous beaches and resort towns.
 Beaches were already a popular tourist destination for the kings and the masses alike especially in South India where the Dravidian Empires built large temples near the seashore.
 Beaches are also associated with Hindu rituals where pilgrims from different parts of India go for worshipping rituals.
-The sun rise and Sunset are also associated with Hindu traditions which are considered sacred my many Hindu communities and there are festivals to celebrate the sunset and sunrise.
+The sunrise and sunset are also associated with Hindu traditions which are considered sacred my many Hindu communities and there are festivals to celebrate the sunset and sunrise.
 A major example of such festivals is Chhath Puja.
 The British Raj also contributed in the development of Beach Resorts where Europeans used to visit during the harsh and cold winter of Europe.

-Major sea beaches can be found in large coastal cities of India like Mumbai and Chennai.
-The Marina Beach in Chennai is the longest unnatural beach in India.
-Apart from that, Juhu Beach in Mumbai and Kovalam Beach in Trivandrum are also famous.
-Beach resorts of Puri, Vishakhapatnam, Kochi, Kannur, Tuticorin, Mahabalipuram and Kanyakumari are equally famous.

-In the recent years, Goa has become a hotspot for beach resorts and hotels.
-Goa has numerous beaches and is very near to Mumbai and Pune and not very far from Bengaluru and Chennai making is a favourite destination for many.
-Goa is also a destination for Russian tourists.

 The archipelago of Andaman and Nicobar Islands and Lakshadweep are also famous for beach resorts.
 Other beach resorts in India includes: